lwo/kjv/README.md

 # kjv [![AUR](https://img.shields.io/badge/AUR-kjv--git-blue.svg)](https://aur.archlinux.org/packages/kjv-git/)

-Read the Word of God from your terminal
+Read the Word of God in the Dutch 'Willibrordvertaling' from your terminal

+## Download the repository

+Run with python 2 and pip for the HTMLParser and requests:

+    $ virtualenv work
+    $ work/bin/pip install Requests
+    $ work/bin/pip install HTMLParser
+    $ work/bin/python download_repository.py > kjv.tsv

+See the sections below how to build and browse through the repository.

 ## Usage